 We’ll continue to dive deep into the topic of QBRs with a webinar series all about business reviews.
 In our first installment, I sat down with my industry colleagues Sam Boyer of Cure Solutions, Daniel Mitchell of Alt-Tech, and Channing Tipton of VCS Technologies, to swap tips on QBR strategies that work.
 Give it a listen and stay tuned for more in the coming weeks.

-In our continued hunt for the perfect QBR, I spoke with Alex Farling, co-founder and…
+In our third webinar searching for the perfect QBR, I spoke to Rob Rae, a…

 Better security, less effort: reduce overhead while making your clients more secure.
 Improve your margins, future-proof your business, and give value to your customers.